Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: From group theory to surface complements

 \section{From group theory to surface complements}

-Choose an orientation for $\Sigma$, and let $N$ be the disk bundle over $\Sigma$ of Euler class $n$.
+Let $\Sigma$ be a closed orientable surface of genus at least one.
+Choose an orientation for $\Sigma$, and let $N$ be the disk bundle over $\Sigma$ of Euler class $n$ with orientable total space.
 Its boundary, a circle bundle over $\Sigma$, will be denoted by $Y$.
-We note that the for an embedding of $\Sigma$ with normal bundle $N$, the complement $X -\Sigma$ of $\Sigma$ deformation retracts onto the exterior of $\Sigma$, defined as $X - \interior(N)$; it is more convenient henceforth to work with the exterior.
+We note that for an embedding of $\Sigma$ with normal bundle $N$, the complement $X -\Sigma$ of $\Sigma$ deformation retracts onto the exterior of $\Sigma$, defined as $X - \interior(N)$; it is more convenient henceforth to work with the exterior.
 The idea of the proof of \Cref{thmx.main} is to find a suitable manifold $W$ with $\partial W = Y$ to serve as the exterior of $\Sigma$ in $X$.
 In fact we will take $X$ to be $N \cup W$, and the goal is to choose $W$ so that $X$ is simply connected.

-To this end, we recall that for a group $G$, the oriented bordism group $\Omega_k(G)$ consists of pairs $(M^k,\varphi)$ where $M$ is an oriented closed $k$-manifold and $\varphi:\pi_1(M) \to G$ is a homomorphism, up to an obvious cobordism relation.
-Equivalently, it is the bordism group $\Omega_k(BG)$.
-One defines, similarly, the spin bordism group $\Omega^{\spin}_k(G)$ as spin cobordism classes of triples $(M,\spincs,\varphi)$ where $\spincs$ is a spin structure on $M$.
-In \Cref{S:simple} we will make use of the readily proven fact that such bordism groups are functorial with respect to homomorphisms of $G$.